 In 1983, Rolex produced a new generation of the GMT Master.
 They called it the Rolex GMT Master II Ref.
 16760.
 Even though they had this new model, the brand continued to produce the original GMT Master until the end of the ’90s.

 Despite looking similar, these two generations are very different on the inside.
 For one, the new kid features a rotating bezel.
 This lets the user keep track of a third time zone.
 It also uses a movement that has an independent hour hand.
 This can be moved in increments of one hour without disturbing the minute hand and the 24-hour hand.

 In terms of aesthetics, the new GMT Master has a thicker case than the original.
-Which is why it earned the nickname “Fat Lady”.
+This is why it earned the nickname “Fat Lady”.
 Despite being larger, customers found it visually better.